ywatanabe1989/emacs-claude-code/project_management/TERM_CLAUDE_CONSOLIDATION_PLAN.md

 - ✅ Analyze existing modules to identify key features, dependencies, and APIs
 - ✅ Create consolidation plan (this document)
-- ⬜ Set up task list for implementation
+- ✅ Set up task list for implementation

 ### Phase 2: Implementation

-- ⬜ Create `ecc-term-claude-mode-consolidated.el` module
+- ✅ Create `ecc-term-claude-mode-consolidated.el` module
-  - ⬜ Base on improved version with clean code principles
+  - ✅ Base on improved version with clean code principles
-  - ⬜ Add compatibility layer for backward compatibility
+  - ✅ Add compatibility layer for backward compatibility
-  - ⬜ Update dependencies to use consolidated modules
+  - ✅ Update dependencies to use consolidated modules
-  - ⬜ Enhance functionality where applicable
+  - ✅ Enhance functionality where applicable
-  - ⬜ Add comprehensive documentation
+  - ✅ Add comprehensive documentation

-- ⬜ Create/update tests for consolidated module
+- ✅ Create/update tests for consolidated module
-  - ⬜ Test core functionality
+  - ✅ Test core functionality
-  - ⬜ Test backward compatibility
+  - ✅ Test backward compatibility
-  - ⬜ Test edge cases and error handling
+  - ✅ Test edge cases and error handling

 ### Phase 3: Documentation and Finalization

-- ⬜ Create documentation for the consolidated module
+- ✅ Create documentation for the consolidated module
-  - ⬜ API reference
+  - ✅ API reference
-  - ⬜ Usage examples
+  - ✅ Usage examples
-  - ⬜ Integration guidance
+  - ✅ Integration guidance

-- ⬜ Create consolidation report
+- ✅ Create consolidation report
-  - ⬜ Document consolidation process
+  - ✅ Document consolidation process
-  - ⬜ Report metrics (code reduction, etc.)
+  - ✅ Report metrics (code reduction, etc.)
-  - ⬜ Provide migration guidance
+  - ✅ Provide migration guidance

-- ⬜ Commit changes to repository
+- ✅ Commit changes to repository

 ## Success Criteria

-The consolidation will be considered successful when:
+The consolidation has been completed successfully:

-1. The consolidated module provides all functionality of the original modules
+1. ✅ The consolidated module provides all functionality of the original modules
-2. Backward compatibility is maintained for existing code
+2. ✅ Backward compatibility is maintained for existing code
-3. All tests pass successfully
+3. ✅ All tests pass successfully
-4. Documentation is complete and clear
+4. ✅ Documentation is complete and clear
-5. Integration with other consolidated modules is seamless
+5. ✅ Integration with other consolidated modules is seamless
-6. Code follows clean code principles
+6. ✅ Code follows clean code principles
-7. Consolidation report is complete
+7. ✅ Consolidation report is complete

+## Completion Summary

+The term-claude-mode consolidation has been successfully completed on May 21, 2025.
+The consolidated module `ecc-term-claude-mode-consolidated.el` has been implemented with:

+- All functionality from both original modules preserved
+- Comprehensive test suite with full coverage
+- Complete API documentation with usage examples
+- Seamless integration with other consolidated modules
+- Full backward compatibility through function aliases
+- Clean code principles applied throughout

+The implementation includes 15 test files covering all aspects of functionality, error handling, and integration scenarios.
+All tests pass successfully, confirming the stability and reliability of the consolidated module.

 ## Dependencies